adrhill/SparseConnectivityTracer.jl/docs/src/dev/how_it_works.md

 # How SparseConnectivityTracer works

-!!! warning "Internals may change"
+!!! danger "Internals may change"
     The developer documentation might refer to internals which can change without warning in a future release of SparseConnectivityTracer.
     Only functionality that is exported or part of the [user documentation](@ref api) adheres to semantic versioning.

+## Tracers are scalars

 SparseConnectivityTracer (SCT) works by pushing `Real` number types called tracers through generic functions using operator overloading.
 Currently, two tracer types are provided: